-Dr. Datta Malyavantham and his associates in our Sterling and Reston dentist offices provide comprehensive diagnosis and treatment for both common and complex dental emergencies.
+Dr. Datta Malyavantham and his associates in our Sterling, VA and Reston, VA dentist offices provide comprehensive diagnosis and treatment for both common and complex dental emergencies.
 We offer flexible office hours Monday through Friday and have an answering service that will contact our dentist on call when the office is closed.
 Some of our unique dental service offerings include:

 - Same-day Appointments